codinasion-archive/codinasion-programme/programme/area-of-trapezoid/README.md

   - SanjayShetty01
 ---

-## Write a program to compute area of trapezoid
+## Write a programmeto compute area of trapezoid

 ```txt
 Base 1 : 5